 Q: What’s next for your company, and what are you most excited for?

 A: Right now we are testing out an awesome new product line, which will be available for order online very soon, and we hope to expand to national shipping shortly after our launch.
 Expect to see convenient items that make it easier to fit plant-based eating into a busy schedule.
 We’re really excited about this!
 There’s definitely some exciting things coming from MIX before 2016 comes to an end, so stay tuned!

 A: Our city is beautiful and ever evolving.
 Just take the flourishing food scene as a prime example.
 Pittsburgh is a place to start something, and we’re very grateful to be a part of this city’s entrepreneurial Renaissance.

 Alloy 26 Fellowships

 Are you interested in free work space?
-Theis a unique opportunity for startups, entrepreneurs, makers, non-profits, or other great organizations, headquartered in Pittsburgh with 5 members or less, to be a part of the Alloy 26 community.
+The Alloy 26 Fellowship Program is a unique opportunity for startups, entrepreneurs, makers, non-profits, or other great organizations, headquartered in Pittsburgh with 5 members or less, to be a part of the Alloy 26 community.
 Applications are NOW OPEN and key benefits of the program include:

 -Free 6 months of dedicated desk space at Alloy 26